Darkcybe/darkcybe.github.io/_posts/2022-09-12-Python_Overview.md

 ```
 {: .nolineno }

 An example is shown below of a practical use of the requests package.
 User information is retrieved from the webserver and parsed to print the username and password.
-Due to the JSON data being quite overwhelming, online tools such as [JSON Parser - Best JSON Formatter | JSON Editor](https://jsonparser.org/) can be used to break the dictionaries and lists into a more readable format.
+Due to the JSON data being quite overwhelming, online tools such as [JSON Parser](https://jsonparser.org/) can be used to break the dictionaries and lists into a more readable format.

 ```python
 import requests